Get a student from Business Economics and Information Technology as an intern

 The student, the company and Business Academy Aarhus will sign an internship agreement prior to the internship.

-To ensure the right match between students and companies, we have compiled a list of requirements to internship companies (pdf will soon be available)
+To ensure the right match between students and companies, we have compiled a list of requirements to internship companies (pdf)

 The internship period begins in January.
 The student can be associated with the company for 6-12 months depending on whether he/she writes their main exam project in cooperation with the company.